Last updated July 21st, 2018.

-Major outlets like Bloomberg or CNBC don’t talk about Cambodia very much, but that’s a good thing.
-While everyone else hasn’t yet discovered Cambodia, the nation’s GDP continues to grow by over 7% annually.
+Major outlets like Bloomberg or CNBC don’t talk about Cambodia very much.
+That’s a good thing.
+While everyone else hasn’t discovered Cambodia, GDP continues growing by over 7% annually.

-Infrastructure, ports, and new roads are being built.
+Infrastructure, ports, and new roads are under construction across the country.
 The process of economic diversification continues on.
 Large multinational firms, lured by low taxes and business-friendliness, are setting up shop and bringing expats with them.

-More importantly, a country once scarred by the atrocities of the Khmer Rogue not only moves, but leaps forward.
+More importantly, a nation once scarred by the atrocities of the Khmer Rogue not only moves, but leaps forward.
 Cambodia’s best days are certainly ahead of it.

 Skip the Next Western Recession

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 - How to Invest During a US-China Trade War - August 5, 2018

 - 4 Frontier Markets You Should Invest In - July 19, 2018

 - Why You Shouldn’t Buy Japan Property - May 1, 2018